jesse-ai/docs/docs/strategies/api.md

 The position object of the trading route.

 ::: tip
-Please note that each route instance has only one position witch is accessible inside the strategy.
+Please note that each route instance has only one position which is accessible inside the strategy.
 It doesn't mean that you cannot trade two positions using one strategy; to do that simply create two routes using the same strategy but with different symbols.
 :::

 **Return Type**: Position